Mdshowanhossain/portfolio-sohan/README.md

 # Getting Started with Create Portfolio

-This project was create with___HTML,CSS,JAVASCRIPT,REACT
+This portfolio was create with___HTML,CSS,JAVASCRIPT,REACT

 Live_link: https://mohammad-sohan-portfolio.netlify.app/